IS IT DIZZINESS OR VERTIGO?

-Antiemetics such as meclizine may inhibit the nausea or vomiting that accompanies most types of the condition.
+Antiemetics such as meclizine may inhibit nausea or vomiting that accompanies most types of the condition.

-Proprioception, is the sense of the relative position of one’s own parts of the body and strength of effort being employed in movement. it is provided by proprioceptors in skeletal striated muscles and tendons and the fibrous membrane in joint capsules.
+Proprioception is the sense of the relative position of one’s own parts of the body and the strength of effort being employed in movement.
+Proprioceptors provide it in skeletal striated muscles and tendons and the fibrous membrane in joint capsules.

 If caused by a dorsal column disorder, the patient may correct balance problems by opening his or her eyes.